HJC704/HJC704.github.io/_pages/about_backup.md

 <!-- I received my B.Eng. in Computer Science from **Shanghai Jiao Tong University (ACM class)**.
 From summer to winter 2024, I was a visiting student at **Cornell University**, where I was fortunately advised by **Prof. Kevin Ellis** on the **Abstraction and Reasoning Corpus (ARC)** problem.
 During my junior year, I did undergraduate research under **Prof. Wei-Long Zheng** in the BCMI laboratory, SJTU. -->

-My research interests lie at 3D computer vision, robust perception for autonomous driving, vision and language, and AI for science.
+My research interests lie at machine learning, computer vision and their application to 3D foundation models, autonomous driving, generative modeling and multi-modal models.

 ---